Remote employee reimbursement laws by state

 Below is an overview of individual state expense reimbursement laws and their requirements.

-As a general rule of thumb, remote work expenses are typically covered by these laws only if remote workers don’t have the option of working in an on-site location.
-In voluntary work-from-home arrangements, employers typically aren’t required to reimburse expenses, though many still choose to do so.
+As a general rule of thumb, these laws typically cover remote work expenses only if remote workers don’t have the option of working on-site.
+Employers usually aren’t required to reimburse expenses for voluntary work-from-home arrangements, though many still choose to do so.

 California

 Section 2802 of California’s labor code requires employers to reimburse any business-related expense incurred by an employee that’s necessary to their job duty or function.
-This includes expenses incurred at the direction of the employer.
+This not only includes expenses incurred at the employer's direction, but may also encompass necessary costs like electronics, tools of the trade, and even a portion of home utility bills like electricity.

 Illinois